aral/responsive-pixels/readme.md

 CSS preprocessors to the rescue
 ---

 Since we cannot reliably change the root em across browsers, the only thing left to do is to use a CSS processor to do the maths for us.
-A big thank‐you to [Laura Kalbag](http://laurakalbag.com) as her work with pixel fallbacks for rems via mixins is what inspired the idea.
+A big thank‐you to [Laura Kalbag](http://laurakalbag.com) as her work with pixel fallbacks for rems via mixins is what inspired the idea and we’ve been playing with pixel‐parity rems together ever since.

 Using a CSS pre‐processor, we can: